mnpg/Reolink_api_documentations/Bash-scripts/README.md

 Like the method for the privacy masks in the post bellow, here the commands (depends on cameras types) to generate multiple detection zones on the preset you choose.

-Here the method how you can apply a new detection zone after moving to a preset (without losing the others detection zones) :
+Here the method how to create several detection zones and how to apply a new detection zone after moving to a preset (**without losing the others detection zones**) :

 **Example :** Here, i have 2 presets (id1: -preset garage-, id2 : -preset entrance-)